 The service rating of motor oils is classified by the American Petroleum Institute (API).
 The program certifies that an oil meets certain OEM quality and performance standards.
 The service rating is shown in the API "Service Symbol Donut" on the product label.
 There may also be an "API Certified for Gasoline Engines" seal on the label.

-For 2011, General Motors announced a new oil requirement called "dexos."
-GM says their new oil performance specification is better than the new GF-5 specification, which also went into effect in 2011.
-GM says dexos is required in all 2011 and newer GM engines, and is backwards compatible with older engines that use SM oils.
+In 2011, General Motors announced a new oil requirement called dexos.
+GM said their dexos specification was better than the GF-5 specification at that time.
+GM says dexos is required in all 2011 and newer GM engines, and is backwards compatible with older engines that use SM and SN oils.

 There are two versions of dexos: dexos1 for gasoline engines and dexos2 for diesel engines.
 The specification calls for a high quality synthetic base stock with additives that provide high temperature, high sheer characteristics to reduce friction for better fuel economy, to reduce piston ring deposits and sludge, and to extend oil life (necessary for use with GM's Oil Life Reminder System).